How to Change DPI [Screen Resolution] on Honor 7X

 So, that’s all about the customizing DPI settings on Honor 7X, and how we can access them, and make changes.
 We hope that readers would like this guide.

-Don’t forget to share your experience, and thoughts about this tutorial.http://androidcure.com/custom-dpi-resolution-honor-7x/http://androidcure.com/wp-content/uploads/2018/01/custom-dpi-resolution-honor-7x.jpghttp://androidcure.com/wp-content/uploads/2018/01/custom-dpi-resolution-honor-7x-150x150.jpgHow-to-Guideschange dpi,dpi settings honor 7x,font,honor,honor 7x,ResolutionThanks to Google for rolling out the Android 7.0 operating system that allows us to modify the DPI on Android phones.
+Don’t forget to share your experience, and thoughts about this tutorial.https://androidcure.com/custom-dpi-resolution-honor-7x/https://androidcure.com/wp-content/uploads/2018/01/custom-dpi-resolution-honor-7x.jpghttps://androidcure.com/wp-content/uploads/2018/01/custom-dpi-resolution-honor-7x-150x150.jpgHow-to-Guideschange dpi,dpi settings honor 7x,font,honor,honor 7x,ResolutionThanks to Google for rolling out the Android 7.0 operating system that allows us to modify the DPI on Android phones.
 Since, the Honor 7X comes with Android 7.0 (Nougat) edition, is possible to change the DPI; the screen resolution.
-If you want to change the DPI on...Deepak GuptaDeepak Guptadgdeepak000@gmail.comAdministratorDeepak Gupta is a tech geek and founder of AndroidCure, a popular blog dedicated to Android users.
+If you want to change the DPI on your...Deepak GuptaDeepak Guptadgdeepak000@gmail.comAdministratorDeepak Gupta is a tech geek and founder of AndroidCure, a popular blog dedicated to Android users.
 Join him on →Google Plus.
 Sign-up for the →email newsletter and get daily updates from this blog.Androidcure